 Planning: from field to winery research

 Research at vineyards on two grape varieties, Sauvignon blanc, and Merlot, will provide insight into how biofertilizers are assimilated by the vine and how nitrogen is transferred to the grapes.

 Research at two wineries will focus on establishing the link between the sensory profile of the must and the wine obtained, taking into account different yeast and nitrogen combinations during fermentation.

 The new knowledge will be integrated into two complementary decision-making tools, for winegrape growers and winemakers.
 Besides, high-throughput methods for analyzing grapes, must and wine, currently available only in research centers, will be made available to the entire winemaking sector.

-WP1: Management and coordination
+WP1: Project management and coordination

 WP2: Technical and agronomical requirements

 Objective: to identify the needs and expectations of winegrape growers and winemakers regarding organic fertilizers, biostimulants, and nutrients for the fermentation process, as well as in terms of decision support tools to manage nitrogen inputs in vineyards and wineries.

 WP3: Development of protocols to monitor soil, grape, must and wine chemical composition